 Volunteering vs Voluntourism.

-There are some genuinely good agencies out there who do a lot of good to the projects they serve and funnel money and resources into genuine causes and communities.
-Unfortunately however many of these companies – and the often well intentioned tourists who sign up for them – do very little to alleviate the problems they are claiming to help, and can in fact do a lot more harm than good.
+Of course there are some genuinely good agencies out there who do a lot of good to the projects they serve and funnel money and resources into genuine causes and communities.
+Unfortunately there are many who don’t, and these companies – and the often well intentioned tourists who sign up for them – do very little to alleviate the problems they are claiming to help.

 From taking money and resources away from the projects for their own profits to actually creating ‘poverty porn’ conveyor belts as children and animals are cynically exploited to utilise naive tourists as cash cows.
 In certain cases there have been small profitable industries built up around voluntourism where volunteer opportunities are set up for the tourists benefit not the local communities, and round and round the money making conveyor belt goes.
 The orphanages in Cambodia are probably one of the better known examples of this, where orphanages are kept intentionally squalid and children – who often aren’t even orphans – are sent to beg or look poor and lonely to the guilt ridden tourists that come to ‘volunteer’.